ViewComponent/view_component/docs/known_issues.md

 ## Issues resolved by the optional capture compatibility patch

+If you're experiencing issues with duplicated content or malformed HTML output, the capture compatibility patch may resolve these.

 [Set `config.view_component.capture_compatibility_patch_enabled` to `true`](https://viewcomponent.org/api.html#capture_compatibility_patch_enabled) to resolve these issues.

 These issues arise because the related features/methods keep a reference to the